September 10, 2019

 There are still reasons to purchase prescriptions from a secondary supplier, like if your primary is out of stock.
 And if your pharmacy is sitting comfortably in the top tier of the rebate structure, you can afford to occasionally buy discounted drugs from your secondary.

 In your search for quality medications, you don’t necessarily have to shell out for the highest prices.
-And you don’t have to shop around dozens of secondary wholesalers to get the lowest price, either.
+And you don’t have to shop around dozens of secondary suppliers to get the lowest price, either.

 With a service like PBA Health’s ProfitGuard, you can get cheap drugs that you can trust, increasing your profit margins and ensuring your patients’ health.

-ProfitGuard works to negotiate a better primary wholesaler contract than the one you have now–guaratneed.
+ProfitGuard works to negotiate a better primary wholesaler contract than the one you have now–guaranteed.
 That means better prices on brand name drugs and specialty items and better rebates for hitting your generic compliance ratio.

 Plus, when you need to buy something outside of your primary contract, ProfitGuard gives you access to PBA Health’s VAWD-certified warehouse.
 You won’t have to check every secondary wholesaler for the best price, because drugs from the PBA Health warehouse are always priced competitively, and you’ll know that they are safe for your patients.